Pontic Greek culture

 Members of a Pontian cultural group march during a parade in Greece.

-Pontic Greek culture includes the traditional music, dance, architecture, clothing, artwork, and religious practices of the Pontic Greeks, also called Pontian Greeks (pnt).
-Pontians are an ethnic group indigenous to the Pontos in modern-day Turkey.
+Pontic Greek culture includes the traditional music, dance, architecture, clothing, artwork, and religious practices of the Pontic Greeks, also called Pontian Greeks (Ῥωμαῖοι).
+(Note: Literally meaning "Romans") Pontians are an ethnic group indigenous to the Pontos in modern-day Turkey.
 They have lived in the area for thousands of years, since the 8th century BCE.
 The majority were displaced in the early 20th century CE after the Greek genocide and the population exchange between Greece and Turkey; most Pontians today live in the diaspora.
 Small pockets of Muslim Pontian communities remain in Turkey.
 Although Pontians speak many different languages, the Pontic Greek language, Romeika, is especially important to their culture.
 Most religious Pontian Greeks practice Greek Orthodoxy, but a minority adhere to Sunni Islam or other Christian denominations.
 Folk dances such as the serra, traditional music instruments such as the Pontic lyra, religious celebrations, traditional clothing, and the land itself remain important to Pontian diaspora communities.

 Although their culture has been heavily influenced by Greek culture, Turkish culture, and the cultures of various minorities in Turkey such as Armenians and Lazes, Pontian culture contains unique aspects.
 The dominant culture of the countries where Pontians live has continued to shape Pontian culture since the formation of the diaspora.
 For example, many Pontians in Greece only speak Greek instead of Romeika, while Soviet Greeks (Note: Many now live in Greece; see Deportation of the Soviet Greeks) have adopted Russian and Ukrainian dishes into their cooking.
 Pontian cultural societies around the world aim to preserve and transmit Pontian traditions, especially folk dances.